 Marie is a versatile musician performing on both historical and modern instruments.
-She works with several early music ensembles in Denmark including Concerto Copenhagen, Camerata Øresund, Copenhagen Soloists.
-She is a passionate and active chamber musician playing with among others Ensemble Rost and Biedermeier Trio.
+She plays regularly with several early music ensembles in Denmark and Sweden including Concerto Copenhagen and Camerata Öresund, and she is a passionate and active chamber musician.

 She is co-principal violist in Basel Sinfonietta – orchestra specialising in contemporary music.
 Together they toured Switzerland, Germany (Darmstadt Ferienkurse für neue Musik), Japan and Austria.
 Past projects collaborated with musicians such as Peter Eötvös and Laurie Anderson.

-For her artistic projects Marie received support and grants from Statens Kunstfond, Oticon Fonden, Frederiksberg Fonden, Solistforeningen af 1921, Dronning Ingrids Romerske Fond, San Cataldo and Toyota Fonden.
+Marie received support and grants from Statens Kunstfond, Oticon Fonden, Frederiksberg Fonden, Solistforeningen af 1921, Dronning Ingrids Romerske Fond, San Cataldo, Toyota Fonden and Konstnersnämnden.

 Marie studied viola with Françoise Gnéri, and chamber music with Michel Moraguès in Conservatoire National de Région de Rueil-Malmaison, Paris.
 Following which, she studied viola with Geneviève Strosser, and chamber music with Anton Kernjak at the Music Academy of Basel, Switzerland.
 Here she developed her interest in early music and took a part of her studies at the Schola Cantorum Basiliensis with David Plantier.
 She completed a Master of Arts in Musical Performance in 2011.